My Favorite Docker Setup for Django Development

 to you, though.

-Next, we mount a local directory, ./data/nginx
+Next, we mount a local directory, ./data/nginx, into the configuration

-.
+directory for nginx.
 This lets us easily override configuration files.

-Then we have a command that will reload nginx
+Then we have a command that will reload nginx every 6 hours.
+We don’t really

 need this in this example but it’s handy when you’re running something like

-and want to be sure you have up-to-date certificates.
+certbot and want to be sure you have up-to-date certificates.

-Our last two directives tell nginx
+Our last two directives tell nginx to join the frontend network and that

-service if it’s not already running.
+it should start the app service if it’s not already running.

-Before I forget, let’s look at that nginx
+Before I forget, let’s look at that nginx configuration file.
+Mine is pretty

 simple at this point.